 Everybody can look great in a V-neck, because they elongate your neck and make your face look slimmer.
 The key to wearing this classic, versatile neckline is to choose the depth of the V that best fits your bust size.

 If you are a petite girl with larger busts, a lower neckline also helps balance your silhouette.

 On the other hand, high neck will make your chest look even bigger.
 The reason is it puts your bust at the front and center, so it is almost impossible to notice them- not that it’s bad for them to be noticed, but your goal is to balance it out and avoid looking disproportionate.

 If you are short, this is the best sleeve length for petite women.
 They can effectively make your legs look longer.
 Surprised?
 I know, and I haven’t found a scientific explanation for that yet.
 But, if you stand in front of the mirror in three quarter sleeve shirt or dress, you will know what I’m talking about.

-If you are short with bigger chests, they draw attention to your waist and make you look more balanced.
+If you are short with bigger chests, sweaters like these (both are petite sizes from Nordstrom) draw attention to your waist and make you look more balanced.

 Intrigued?
 Try it yourself today!